 - 28. Knowledge management.
-Knowledge management linked to pro-poor policy dialogue was identified in the 2008 and 2013 COSOPs as key elements to enhance the effectiveness of the country programme.
+Knowledge management linked to pro-poor policy dialogue was identified in the 2008 and 2013 COSOPs as a key element to enhance the effectiveness of the country programme.
 Increasing efforts have been made to capture and systematize project experiences and lessons, and package and disseminate them.
-A considerable number of reports and communication materials have been made available, although access to or retrieval of these documents is not always easy.
-Major efforts are under way to improve the M&E systems within the investment projects, linked to COSOP progress monitoring.
-Country programme reviews and other activities have provided opportunities for project implementers and stakeholders to share experience and network with each other.
-There are some examples of grants facilitating knowledge management and contributing to innovations and improved effectiveness in investment projects, but it is only recently that greater attention is being paid to develop stronger linkages between the regional grant programmes and the investment portfolio. - 29.
+A considerable number of reports and communication materials have been made available, although access to, or retrieval of, these documents is not always easy.
+Major efforts are under way to improve M&E systems within investment projects, linked to COSOP progress monitoring.
+Country programme reviews and other activities have provided opportunities for project implementers and stakeholders to share experiences and network with each other.
+There are some examples of grants facilitating knowledge management and contributing to innovations and improved effectiveness in investment projects, but it is only recently that greater attention has been paid to developing stronger linkages between the regional grant programmes and the investment portfolio. - 29.
 Partnership-building.
-Collaboration between IFAD and the government agencies has generally been good for example, related to the process of COSOP development and country programme reviews, or in terms of MAFF hosting the IFAD country programme officer at its premises until the proper country office space was set up.
-The high appreciation by the Government for IFAD's role in supporting pro-poor agriculture and rural development was confirmed by the
+Collaboration between IFAD and government agencies has generally been good for example, in connection with COSOP development and country programme reviews, or in terms of MAFF hosting the IFAD country programme officer at its premises until the proper country office space was set up.
+The Government's appreciation for IFAD's role in supporting pro-poor agriculture and rural development was confirmed by its request for IFAD to play a more important role at the policy level through the Technical Working Group on Agriculture and Water and to consider establishing a country office.

-- Government's request for IFAD "to play a more important role at the policy level thorough the Technical Working Group on Agriculture and Water" and "to consider establishing a country resident mission." - 30.
-Beyond government agencies, the strategy and approach for partnership-building has evolved and diversified, from seeking opportunities for co-financing and partnering with organizations that could complement IFAD's lack of experience and presence in investment projects in the initial period, to promoting, with substantive contribution to technical content, broader partnerships within and outside the investment portfolio.
-Within the investment portfolio, partners have diversified from co-financing aid agencies to include NGOs and other actors.
-Partnerships with farmer organizations and indigenous peoples' organizations are a unique feature of IFAD, and have developed out of regional grants and corporate initiatives. - 31.
+- 30. Beyond government agencies, the partnership-building strategy and approach has evolved and diversified, from seeking opportunities for cofinancing and partnering with organizations that could complement IFAD's lack of experience and presence in investment projects in the initial period, to promoting, with substantive contributions to technical content, broader partnerships within and outside the investment portfolio.
+Within the investment portfolio, partners have diversified from cofinancing aid agencies to include NGOs and other actors.
+Partnerships with farmer organizations and indigenous peoples' organizations are a unique feature of IFAD and have developed out of regional grants and corporate initiatives. - 31.
 In-country policy engagement.
 Experience in a number of investment projects, along with support by other donors, has contributed to informing and shaping agricultural extension policy and gender mainstreaming in government initiatives for rural and agricultural development.
-IFAD's contribution to support the participation of farmer organizations in the technical working group on agriculture and water, which can be considered as an indirect form of policy engagement, is noteworthy.
+IFAD's contribution to supporting the participation of farmer organizations in the Technical Working Group on Agriculture and Water, which can be considered an indirect form of policy engagement, is noteworthy.
 But strategic and structured support and actions for policy engagement beyond the project level have been relatively limited, owing to limited human resources in the country office and little proactive and strategic use of grants.